humdrum-tools/humdrum-notation-plugin/index.md

 is "example".
 Placement of the music notation for the example will be dependent on the location of the source element that contains the Humdrum data (the notation will be placed immediately before the source element).
-The Humdrum data does not necessarily need to be stored in a `<script>` element, as done in this documentation, and could instead be stored in a `<div>` or some other element.

-## Default render parameter ##
+## Default renderer parameter ##

 The optional `renderer` parameter specifies the variable name of the verovio toolkit.
-This parameter can be omitted if its variable name is `vrvToolkit`.
+This parameter can be omitted if its Javascript variable name is `vrvToolkit`.
 So a minimal example using the standard header setup described above would be: